 This article describes the ideas behind the system I designed and built myself.
 It started out as a “I wonder what it would sound like if…” exercise, and turned into the system I would choose to listen to even if I had the chance to swap it for commercial gear.

-It includes the first speakers I have ever built.
-Other people have heard them (see later) and some were sufficiently impressed to say extremely nice things about them online.
-This tells me one of two things:
+It includes the first speakers I ever built.
+Other people have heard them (see later) and said some extremely nice things about them online.

 - Three-way speakers

 - much more common to use smaller woofers e.g. 6″ in slim enclosures

 - Polypropylene cones used within their optimal frequency ranges.

 - Well-behaved, smooth, flat response.

 - most speakers use bass reflex to extend (or should that be reapportion) bass response at the expense of other characteristics